GoogleCloudPlatform/terraform-google-log-analysis/README.md

 The resources/services/activations/deletions that this module will create/trigger are:

-- Create a GCS bucket with the provided name
+- Create a GCS bucket to ingest external log files
+- Create a Cloud Run service to host a sample website
+- Create a table in BigQuery to store logs
+- Set up Logs Router to route Cloud Run web access logs to BigQuery
+- Set up a BigQuery Data Transfer Service to transfer external logs in the Cloud Storage bucket to the BigQuery table

 ## Usage